Introduction

 • The target vein segments are mapped with ultrasound.
 Entry sites and perforator veins are marked on the skin for special attention.

-• The target vein(s) is accessed using ultrasound guidance and the sclerosant is injected into the vein
+• The target vein(s) is accessed using ultrasound guidance, and the sclerosant is injected into the vein

 • Foam sclerotherapy is visualized in real-time to monitor treatment response.
 Additional injections are given based on this information.
 The leg is often elevated during the injection to increase the treatment response

-• Smaller spider veins may be treated during the same session or during follow up for cosmetic sclerotherapy
+• Smaller spider veins may be treated during the same session or during follow-up for cosmetic sclerotherapy

 What Happens After Treatment?

-The treatment usually takes half an hour with some additional time allotted for ultrasound examination, patient preparation, and discussion.
+The treatment usually takes half an hour, with some additional time allotted for ultrasound examination, patient preparation, and discussion.
 Following the procedure, patients are fitted with grade 2 graduated compression stockings and foam padding.
 Most routine activities can be immediately resumed after treatment.

 How Effective is Ultrasound Guided Sclerotherapy?

-A randomized controlled trial comparing foam sclerotherapy to laser ablation and surgery found that laser ablation and surgery had better outcomes, and that laser had the fewest procedural complications.
+A randomized controlled trial comparing foam sclerotherapy to laser ablation and surgery found that laser ablation and surgery had better outcomes and that laser had the fewest procedural complications.
 We reserve the use of foam sclerotherapy for necessary adjunctive treatment of saphenous vein segments following vein ablation or prior surgical therapy, large surface varicose veins, and segments of neovascularization.
 In our practice, vein ablation is the preferred treatment for most vein segments.

-What Are the Possible Complications from Sclerotherapy?
+What Are the Possible Complications of Sclerotherapy?

 Complications can occur even with the best possible technique and attention to detail.

 • Deep vein thrombosis (DVT).
-Clots are a recognized complication of vein treatment, however rare in experienced vein clinics.
+Clots are a recognized complication of vein treatment.
+However rare in experienced vein clinics.
 Increasing pain or leg swelling after treatment deserves immediate attention.

 • Allergic reaction.
 The most common reaction is a skin wheal similar to mosquito bites.
-No treatment is required however topical cortisone may alleviate any itching.
+No treatment is required.
+However, topical cortisone may alleviate any itching.
 More serious reactions are extremely rare and immediately recognized with symptoms of difficulty breathing or change in health status.
-On site treatment with steroids or epinephrine is required.
+On-site treatment with steroids or epinephrine is required.

-• Skin ulceration or tissue necrosis is another rare complication especially with newer sclerosants.
+• Skin ulceration or tissue necrosis is another rare complication, especially with newer sclerosants.
 It occurs mainly because of inadvertent injection into the dermal capillaries and arterioles.
-In our experience, most injection ulcers are small and will heal without scarring, however early attention is warranted for optimal resolution.
+In our experience, most injection ulcers are small and will heal without scarring.
+However, early attention is warranted for optimal resolution.

 What Are Common Symptoms After Sclerotherapy?

-• Bruising is not uncommon after vein treatment
+• Bruising is not uncommon after vein treatment.

 • Lumps and bumps are another sign of successful vein treatment.
 The hardened veins do not require any further sclerotherapy and will be gradually reabsorbed by the body.
 Trapped blood can be released with needle drainage if appropriate.